AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-cannot-edit-tag-color.md

 ---
-title: "Boards: Cannot edit tag color"
+title: 'Boards: Cannot edit tag color'
-description: "When a user attempts to edit the color of an existing tag in the Tag manager, the user cannot select another color from the dropdown.
-When the user clicks a color, the click is ineffective."
+description: When a user attempts to edit the color of an existing tag in the Tag manager, the user cannot select another color from the dropdown.
+When the user clicks a color, the click is ineffective.
 hidefromtoc: yes
 feature: Agile
+exl-id: 65c148d6-1020-4345-8efb-0ac128dccd68
 ---
 # Boards: Cannot edit tag color

 When a user attempts to edit the color of an existing tag in the [!UICONTROL Tag manager], the user cannot select another color from the dropdown.
 When the user clicks a color, the click is ineffective.